 The Digibee integration platform includes:

-For more information on how Digibee can support your hybrid integration environment, request a demo or take the tour.
+For more information on how Digibee can support your hybrid integration environment, request a demo.
+You can also take the tour and see it for yourself.